 - Fairly awkward for one person to load/unload

 - May need kayak trolley for walking

 - Rudder Control: Features a foot pedal-operated rudder for ultimate control in all water conditions and without paddle steering required

 - Rod Holders: Twin flush-mount rod holders keep fishing poles out of the way during paddling or keep lines in the water for trolling or still fishing

-- Waterproof Storage: The Brooklyn Kayak Company BKC UH-RA220 Angler sit on top fishing kayak features ample watertight storage space and a large cargo area.
+- Waterproof Storage: The Brooklyn Kayak Company BKC RA220 Angler sit on top fishing kayak features ample watertight storage space and a large cargo area.
 Bring along enough supplies for a multiple-day adventure Paddle Parks: Secure your paddle to the hull with bungee paddle rests whenever you're actively fishing or just taking a break.
-You'll never find yourself up the creek
+You'll never find yourself up the creek.

 For anglers looking for a fishing kayak that can store away in limited space, an inflatable kayak is the perfect choice.
 Of course, an inflatable kayak created with fishing in mind sweetens the pot, and the the Straightedge Angler from Advanced Elements is definitely a sweet fishing kayak.